Double-entry bookkeeping: History

-In the double-entry accounting system, every financial transaction requires at least two entries to ensure balance between accounts.
-These entries are recorded across different types of accounts, including assets, liabilities, equity, expenses, and revenues.
-When a debit is recorded in one or more accounts, an equal credit is entered in other accounts, ensuring that total debits equal total credits in the general ledger.
-If the accounting entries are recorded without error, the aggregate balance of all accounts having Debit balances will be equal to the aggregate balance of all accounts having Credit balances.
-Entries typically share the same date and identifying code across related accounts, enabling them to be traced back to journals and source documents, thereby preserving an audit trail.
-The accounting entries are recorded in the "Books of Accounts".
-Regardless of how many accounts a transaction affects, the fundamental accounting equation, assets equal liabilities plus equity, always holds.

 Approaches

 The double-entry system can be applied using two main methods: the traditional approach (British approach) and the accounting equation approach (American approach).
 Regardless of the method, every transaction maintains two aspects, debit and credit.
 Irrespective of the approach used, the effect on the books of accounts remains the same, with two aspects (debit and credit) in each of the transactions.

 Traditional approach

 Under the traditional (British) approach, accounts are divided into three categories: real accounts, personal accounts, and nominal accounts.
 Real accounts are accounts relating to assets both tangible and intangible in nature.
 Personal accounts are accounts relating to persons or organisations with whom the business has transactions and will mainly consist of accounts of debtors and creditors.
 Nominal accounts are accounts relating to revenue, expenses, gains, and losses.
 The golden rules of accounting guide the traditional approach: